kabanero-io/kabanero-command-line/README.md

 environment, as well as to on-board the people that will use the environment to build applications.

-Before using the cli please configure the github organization, team and apiUrl fields in the Kabanero CR for the cli service.
-Steps can be found in the following documentation: https://kabanero.io/docs/ref/general/collection-install.html
+Before using the cli please configure the github authorization for the cli service.
+Steps can be found in the following documentation: https://kabanero.io/docs/ref/general/github-authorization.html

 Complete documentation is available at https://kabanero.io